Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Convergence analysis

-\textbf{Remark.} Refer to the analysis results in, e.g., \cite{he2020optimal,he20121}, it is trivial to prove a worst-case $\mathcal{O}(1/N)$ convergence rate measured by the iteration complexity of the proposed method \eqref{I-IDL-ALM}.
-We omit its details here for succinctness.
+\begin{remark} Following the same analysis techniques in, e.g., \cite{he2020optimal,he20121}, it is trivial to prove that the proposed method \eqref{I-IDL-ALM} also enjoys a worst-case $\mathcal{O}(1/N)$ convergence rate measured by the iteration complexity.
+Here, we opt to omit these meticulous details for succinctness. \end{remark}